ctf0/adonis-sublime/README.md

 2- All the empty triggers use thier original names, like
 > ado-linkTo, ado-appPath, etc...

-3- For validatin & sanitization "rules / raw", you just write the name, like
+3- For validation & sanitization "rules / raw", you just write the name, like
 > array, required, etc...

 | NAME                 | TRIGGER          |